yleeyilin/tp/docs/UserGuide.md

 Example:
 * `/rate ; name : Poochie ; rating : 3`

-  The above command rates the contact named `Poochie` with a rating of `3`, provided a contact with name `Poochie` exists in your contacts list.
+  The above command rates the contact named `Poochie` with a rating of `3`, provided a contact with the name `Poochie` exists in your contacts list.

 <br>